-We want to compute all extensions of a given semantics (stable, admissible or complete) with a CSP.
-Let F=(A,R) be an AF, formulate for each semantics the associated CSP, such that the solutions of the CSP correspond to the extensions of the AF F.
+We want to compute all extensions of a given semantics (stable, admissible or complete).
+Let F = (A, R) be an AF, formulate for each semantics the associated CSP, such that the solutions of the CSP correspond to the extensions of the AF F.